 Operators can start by performing a "gap analysis" to see how their existing systems might already satisfy some of the requirements of RP 1173 and to identify any gaps.
 They will then need to develop and implement action plans to address each gap.
-The implementation spreadsheet will assist them in that endeavor.
+The Planning Tool spreadsheet will assist them in that endeavor.

-This Implementation spreadsheet summarizes the requirements of the RP, but it does not contain them verbatim.
+This Planning Tool spreadsheet summarizes the requirements of the RP, but it does not contain them verbatim.
 It is sufficiently detailed to assist the operator in implementation of the RP.
-The implementation spreadsheet will help the pipeline operator:
+The Planning Tool spreadsheet will help the pipeline operator: